mindfulness

 A bit about me.

 My first mindfulness training began back in primary school.
 On Friday mornings before class, all pupils practiced breath awareness for five minutes using a guided tape.
 It was a Catholic school, so I sometimes also joined the prayers in the school church.
 On weekends, my mother would take me to a temple in her parents’ neighborhood, where I often saw my grandfather leading Buddhist chanting rituals.
 Thai Buddhists have access to many mindfulness courses in temples across the country.
 These are generally taught in two forms: Samatha (concentration) and Vipassana (insight) meditation.
-I’ve been practicing both for over 20 years, since my undergraduate days, through mindfulness practices such as breathing, walking, eating, abdominal movement, and awareness of body sensations.
-My mindfulness practice in daily life is inspired by Thich Nhat Hanh.
-I love reading his books and listening to his teachings.
-I’ve also gained wisdom from several Thai monks, including Buddhadasa, Ajahn Chah, Luangpor Pramote Pamojjo, as well as from my Vipassana teacher, Goenka.
+I’ve been practicing both for over 20 years, since my undergraduate days.
+My mindfulness practice in daily life is inspired by Thich Nhat Hanh and Kru Metta Uthakaphan.
+I’ve also gained wisdom from several masters through their books and teachings, including the Thai monks Buddhadasa, Ajahn Chah, Luangpor Pramote Pamojjo, Ajahn Udorn as well as from my Vipassana teacher, S.N.
+Goenka, the Thai philosopher Ajahn Pramuan Pengchan and the Japanese Zen Master Dōgen Zenji.